 Second, a consumption-based approach is different enough from the

-state’s conventional inventory so that it offers a significantly
+state’s "in-boundary" inventory so that it offers a significantly

 different perspective.
 While both inventories count some of the same